 Drag and drop not working on Mac: Reset your Trackpad settings

 Sometimes the magic trackpad on MacBook may go out of whack for no reason.
 And this also can cause drag and drop not to work on your Mac.
 So check its sensitivity and other settings, taking them back to default or more sensible levels if something seems out of whack.

 To open Trackpad, hold Command + Space keys to launch Spotlight Search.
-Type trackpad and hit the Return key.
+Then, type trackpad and hit the Return key.
 If Spotlight not working, just click Apple logo, then select System Preference > Trackpad.

 And there is another option named Force Click and Haptic Feedback in Trackpad settings, this sometimes interferes with some apps and features on your Mac device, including Drag and Drop.
 So you need to disable/uncheck the settings for Force click and haptic feedback as well.

 If drag and drop still not working on Mac, try to reset Trackpad dragging options in Accessibility.

 - Open Apple Menu and Select System Preferences.

 - This time select Accessibility and click on Pointer Control.
 If you are on an older version of macOS, click Mouse & Trackpad.